-State Programs That Will Waive Penalties if You Pay Your Back Taxes
+4 State Programs Will Waive Penalties if You Pay Your Back Taxes

-- Understated tax liabilities.
-The state typically waives penalties (such as late payment, accuracy and fraud penalties) if a taxpayer files an amended return to report their true and correct tax liability and pay the additional tax owed within the amnesty period.
+The state typically waives penalties as well, such as late payment fees and accuracy and fraud penalties when a taxpayer files an amended return to report his true and correct tax liability.
+He must also pay the additional tax owed during the amnesty period.

-States, when they establish and publicize their tax amnesty programs, will specify exactly which types of taxes are included.
+When they establish and publicize their tax amnesty programs, states specify the terms and the effective dates, as well as exactly which types of taxes are included.

 How State Tax Amnesty Works: Arizona as an Example

-The program reduced or waived civil penalties and interest for unpaid tax liabilities for any tax year ending before January 1, 2014, for annual filers, or before February 1, 2015, for all other filers.
+One of Arizona's Tax Recovery Programs—it's actually offered two in recent years—ended in 2015.
+The program reduced or waived civil penalties and interest for unpaid tax liabilities for any tax year ending before January 1, 2014 for annual filers, or before February 1, 2015 for all other filers.

-To qualify, taxpayers had to submit amnesty applications, payments for past due taxes and any original or amended returns that that needed filing.
-You were ineligible for the program if you ever had been under a criminal investigation or the subject of a criminal litigation.
-Convictions for tax crimes also disqualified you.
-You also were ineligible if you and the state already had agreed to a resolution for your tax debt.
+Taxpayers had to submit amnesty applications, payments for past due taxes, and all original or amended returns in order to qualify.
+You were ineligible for the program if you had ever been under criminal investigation or the subject of a criminal litigation.
+Convictions for tax crimes also disqualified you, and you would be ineligible if you had agreed to a resolution for your tax debt with the state.

-In return the Arizona Department of Revenue waived or abated any civil penalties and interest.
-The Department also agreed to forego any administrative, civil or criminal action.
-Tax returns, however, were still candidates for audit.
-Anyone who applied for amnesty surrendered the right to appeal any decisions made in the case.
+In return, the Arizona Department of Revenue waived or abated any civil penalties and interest.
+The ADR also agreed to forego any administrative, civil, or criminal actions.
+Tax returns were still candidates for audit, however.
+Anyone who applied for amnesty surrendered his right to appeal any decisions made in the case.

 Taxpayers had to include payment of the outstanding tax due with their amnesty application.

-While each state has its own laws, most states will then limit the "look back" period to 3 - 5 years, which will limit penalties and interest.
+Each state has its own laws and rules, but most limit the "look back" period to three to five years, which limits penalties and interest.

 Federal Tax Amnesty

-However, there is a program called the IRS Fresh Start program, which makes it easier for taxpayers to pay back taxes and avoid tax liens.
-Even small business taxpayers may benefit from Fresh Start.
+It's a wonderful thought, but the IRS doesn't currently offer tax amnesty unless you happen to have undisclosed off-shore accounts.
+It does provide the Fresh Start Program, however, which makes it easier for taxpayers to pay back taxes and avoid tax liens.
+Even small business taxpayers can benefit from Fresh Start.

-Per the IRS, Fresh Start is an initiative to help struggling taxpayers by taking steps to provide new penalty relief to the unemployed (e.g., avoiding failure-to-pay penalties) and making Installment Agreements available to more people.
+The initiative helps struggling taxpayers by taking steps to provide new penalty relief to the unemployed, including avoiding failure-to-pay penalties, and by making installment agreements available to more people.